sibskull/altcenter/README.md

 # ALT Center

-This is the grapical plugin-based applications for show information and configure system.
+This is the grapical plugin-based application for show information and configure system.

 Available plugins: